Soikoth3010/MedideepCF-An-Advanced-Engineering-Informatics-Framework-....-using-Deep-Learning-and-Fuzzy-Logic/README.md

 **Author:** [Soikoth3010](https://github.com/Soikoth3010)
 **Citation / DOI:** [10.5281/zenodo.18405364](https://doi.org/10.5281/zenodo.18405364)

+## Transparency Note
+This repository provides pretrained models and an end-to-end inference pipeline for the MedideepCF framework.
+The full training pipeline is not publicly released; however, the provided scripts enable reproduction of all reported inference results.

 MedideepCF is a research-grade framework for maize leaf disease detection, combining:

 - DeepLabV3+ for lesion segmentation